Amber-MD/pytraj/doc/source/installation.rst

 If you want to see further options, check ``python setup.py install --help``

-install ipython and its notebook for interactive data exploration
+Install ipython and its notebook for interactive data exploration
 -----------------------------------------------------------------

 `ipython <http://ipython.org/>`_ and its notebook is great program for interactive exloration of MD data.